Fully vaccinated people can gather without masks, CDC says

 The CDC did not change its recommendations on travel, which discourages unnecessary travel and calls for getting tested within a few days of the trip.
 That could seem confusing to vaccinated people hoping to visit family across the country or abroad.

+“They need to relax travel for those vaccinated” and to immediately publish electronic standards for documents that show whether a person is fully vaccinated, said Khan, who formerly was a leading CDC disease detective.

-The new guidance also says nothing about going to restaurants or other places, even though governors are lifting restrictions on businesses, said Wen, an emergency physician and public health professor at George Washington University who was formerly Baltimore’s health commissioner.
+The new guidance also says nothing about going to restaurants or other places, even though governors are lifting restrictions on businesses, said Dr. Leana Wen, an emergency physician and public health professor at George Washington University who formerly was Baltimore’s health commissioner.

+Wen has said the CDC should have had some kind of post-vaccination guidance ready in January, when some people first began to finish their second doses.
+And she called the guidance that came out Monday “far too cautious.”

 “The CDC is missing a major opportunity to tie vaccination status with reopening guidance.
 By coming out with such limited guidance, they are missing the window to influence state and national policy,” Wen said, in an email.